Emergency-Response-Demo/erdemo.io/about.md

 10. **DevSecOps**
 11. **Hybrid / Multi Cloud Applications**

-# What technologies does the stack showcase?
+# Technologies Utilized?

 The Emergency Response Demo makes it easy for you to show the power of the integrated Red Hat Application Services Portfolio, running on OpenShift.
 If you are looking for more information on the products click the links below.

   - [Red Hat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift)
   - [Red Hat Runtimes](https://www.redhat.com/en/technologies/cloud-computing/openshift/application-runtimes)